Towards Interpretable Natural Language Understanding with Explanations as Latent Variables: Abstract

 \section{Abstract}

-Recently generating natural language explanations has shown very promising results in not only offering interpretable explanations but also providing additional information and supervision for prediction.
+Generating natural language explanations has shown to be effective in not only offering interpretable explanations but also providing additional information and supervision for prediction.
 However, existing approaches usually require a large set of human annotated explanations for training while collecting a large set of explanations is not only time consuming but also expensive.
 In this paper, we develop a general framework for interpretable natural language understanding that requires only a small set of human annotated explanations for training.
 Our framework treats natural language explanations as latent variables that model the underlying reasoning process of a neural model.
-We develop a variational EM framework for optimization where an explanation generation module and an explanation-augmented prediction module are alternatively optimized and mutually enhance each other.
+To optimize it, we develop a variational EM framework where an explanation generation module and an explanation-augmented prediction module are alternatively optimized and mutually enhance each other.
 Moreover, we further propose an explanation-based self-training method under this framework for semi-supervised learning.
 It alternates between assigning pseudo-labels to unlabeled data and generating new explanations to iteratively improve each other.
-Experiments on two natural language understanding tasks demonstrate that our framework can not only make effective predictions in both supervised and semi-supervised settings, but also generate good natural language explanations \footnote{\ Code is available at \href{https://github.com/JamesHujy/ELV.git}{https://github.com/JamesHujy/ELV.git}}.
+Experiments on two natural language understanding tasks demonstrate that our framework can not only make effective predictions in both supervised and semi-supervised settings, but also generate good natural language explanations.\footnote{\ Code is available at \href{https://github.com/JamesHujy/ELV.git}{https://github.com/JamesHujy/ELV.git}}